adityasharmadandotia-star/InfinityMoney/README.md

 # 🌍 Open Source

-InvestInfinity is an open-source project.
+InfinityMoney is an open-source project.

 We welcome developers, students, AI enthusiasts, and finance enthusiasts to contribute and improve the project together.